unsplash/mercury/README.md

 ## Hosting

 Mercury is hosted on [Fly](https://fly.io) \*.
-The app can principally be deployed anywhere that accepts Docker images, provided the following environment variables:
+The app can principally be deployed anywhere that accepts Docker images.
+The server runs on `$PORT`, defaulting to port 80.

-- `SLACK_TOKEN`
-- `PORT` - defaults to 80

 <sup>\* It's currently hosted on @samhh's personal Fly account, accessible at [mercury-test.fly.dev](https://mercury-test.fly.dev).
 This is temporary.</sup>